MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-mobile-app-barcode-scanning.md

 The basic steps for implementing this scenario are:

 1. Define the barcode scanner provider by declaring a variable for the CameraBarcodeScannerProvider.
 1. Verify the barcode scanner provider exists in context of the client.
-For example, if the user is working in the Business Central web client, this step would return false.
+For example, if the user is working in the Business Central web client, this step returns false.
 1. Create the barcode scanner.
 For example, this step could inside a page action.
 1. Call the camera action on the device.
 1. Depending on whether the barcode is scanned successfully, call either the BarcodeAvailable or BarcodeFailure triggers.

-This following code illustrates a simplified example of how to start the barcode scanning when a page opens.
+This following code shows an example of how to start the barcode scanning when a page opens.

 > [!TIP]